The Answers To Jacksonville's Most Commonly Asked Bed Bug Questions

 What Is The Main Cause Of Bed Bugs?

 A lot of people think having a dirty home causes bed bugs.
-While it’s true clutter can give them more hiding spots, and unwashed sheets are conducive to their breeding, having a dirty home doesn’t cause bed bugs in-and-of-itself.
-The biggest risk factors for picking up bed bugs are traveling, using public transportation, and secondhand shopping.
-When you engage in these activities, you’re moving through bed bug “hot spots” created by a convergence of a lot of people carrying a lot of stuff.
+While it’s true clutter can give them more hiding spots, and dirty sheets are conducive to their breeding, having a messy home doesn’t cause bed bugs in-and-of-itself.
+The most significant risk factors for picking up bed bugs are traveling, public transportation, and secondhand shopping.
+When you engage in these activities, you’re moving through bed bug “hot spots” created by a convergence of many people carrying a lot of stuff.

 Where Are Bed Bugs Found?